 - Communicate with your consumers on a more personal level.
 Email newsletters can be personalized to make consumers feel that you’re communicating with them personally.

 It helps you build that sense of security towards your brand, which is essential in promoting awareness and loyalty to your business.
+“In addition to this, build trust with your subscribers, follow DMARC statistics, and take the necessary steps that will guarantee email security.”

 - Motivate consumers to take action.
 People on the list that you gathered through email search have already shown interest in your product or service, but there are reasons they haven’t made a purchase just yet.